Are cookies good or bad?

-Just like a oatmeal-raisin cookies can make lunchtime better, a computer cookie can help make your time on the Internet a little more rewarding too... even if you aren't aware of it.
+Just like oatmeal-raisin cookies can make lunchtime better, a computer cookie can help make your time on the Internet a little more rewarding too… even if you aren’t aware of it.

 What is a cookie?

-An Internet cookie is a small packet of information (piece of computer code) sent by a web host to a your computer when you visit that host's website.
+An Internet cookie is a small packet of information (a piece of computer code) sent by a web host to your computer when you visit that host’s website.
 A cookie is the term given to describe a type of message that is given to a Web browser by a Web server.
-It's then sent back to the web host—automatically and behind the scenes—to the web host each time you go to that website.
+It’s then sent back to the web host—automatically and behind the scenes—to the web host each time you go to that website.

 Cookies are used by websites for a lot of practical reasons: none of which are meant to be harmful for you.
 In fact, they’re designed to make your online experience go smooth and easy.
 You could say it’s primary duties is to identify you to a regular website visitor or customer, present to you customized Web pages (based on what information the cookie has on you) and make it quick and easy to log in to a site.

 In short, the cookie helps the Web site electronically know who you (just your name, username and password, preferences and so on—not your life story).
 Think of it like a website concierge of sorts.
 Instead of being just anybody, you’ll likely see your name somewhere on the home page, saying “welcome back.”